 Update: GitLab currently has a choice of cloud-native Helm charts, which might be more actual than using this recipe.
 Check this page to find out more.

-I would like to share my experience to create a small Kubernetes cluster on Azure Container Service (AKS Preview) and deploy GitLab CE on it using the Helm chart.
+I would like to share my experience to create a small Kubernetes cluster on Azure Container Service (AKS Preview) and deploy GitLab CE there using the Helm chart.

 Creating a cluster in AKS should be an easy task but sometimes things don’t go at they suppose to.
 There are at least two main issues that I found: